AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 4. If `A` isn't, then `A` is greater than `B` and we return `true`
 5. If `B` is not `Zero` then we recursively call `GreaterThan` subtracting one from both `A` and `B`

-The results is as expeced:
+The results is as expected:

 ```ts
 type Greater = GreaterThan<5, 3>; // Greater is of type true